 NJ SMART data comes from a variety of sources that are submitted by local districts through the NJ SMART portal, as well as through various data feeds received from external sources, such as National Student Clearinghouse and assessment vendors.
 Data from these disparate sources are combined in the NJ SMART data warehouse and packaged so they can be viewed in relation to each other.
-For example, student assessment performance data can now be crossed with attendance, post-secondary enrollment, and many other types of data to allow a more complete and rich picture of a student's educational experience.
-In addition to combining the data, NJ SMART has reduced duplicative reporting required by the state.
-By expanding data collection, multiple state systems have been eliminated and are fulfilled through only two main submissions to NJ SMART.
+For example, student assessment performance data can now be crossed with attendance, post-secondary enrollment, and many other types of data to allow a more complete and richer picture of a student's educational experience.
+In addition to combining the data, NJ SMART has reduced duplicative reporting districts are required to do for the state.
+By expanding data collected, multiple state systems have been eliminated and are fulfilled through only two main submissions to NJ SMART.